hlavacs/ViennaLockLessTable/README.md

 * Vienna Strong Type (VSTY), see https://github.com/hlavacs/ViennaStrongType.git
 * Vienna Type List Library (VTLL), see https://github.com/hlavacs/ViennaTypeListLibrary.

-Both are contained in single header files that are automatically copied to the project when cmake configures the project.
-You do not have to do anything here.
+Both are contained in single header files that are automatically copied to the project directory extern when cmake configures the project.
+Make sure to include their directories in your include path.

 ## Cloning VLLT